eprbell/dali-rp2/docs/user_faq.md

 ### Can I Avoid Writing a Config File from Scratch?
 You can use the [test_config.ini](../config/test_config.ini) as a starting point and the [configuration file](configuration_file.md) documentation as reference.

+### What Exchanges/Wallets Are Supported?
+Supported exchange and wallet plugin are listed in the [configuration_file](configuration_file.md#data-loader-plugin-sections) documentation.

 ### Can You Add Support for a New Wallet or Exchange?
 Since there are hundreds of CSV formats and REST APIs, it's not possible for DaLI's author to single-handedly add support for everything.
 For this reason DaLI has been imagined as a community effort and designed with a robust data loader plugin infrastructure, allowing people to contribute plugins for new exchanges and wallets with minimal work.
 The plugin API is encapsulated and well defined: this makes it easy for new coders to enter the project.